marzhall/kyuu/readme.md

 virtual filesystem will be mounted in the directory `$KYUUPATH`; if `$KYUUPATH` is unset, it will create a new directory `$HOME/kyuus` and mount there.

-## Why

-All you reallly need to do with a queue is read from it and write to it, which conveniently is all you really need for a file.

-With this in mind, my frustration grew with modern Message Queues who left me to install a bunch of libraries that may or may not work with my programming language of choice, and/or use REST API calls and `curl` and its bunch of obtuse options, just to let me read from something and write to something.
-So, instead, I made a virtual filesystem for a queue - virtual files acting loosely like a REST API for the `kyuu` daemon, but very conveniently, just looking like files on the filesystem, which every programming language except for the esoterics can use.

-And, because the 9p virtual filesystem is a network filesystem by its nature, I don't lose out on any connectivity - I can mount the queues on many machines over a network and have them all chatting happily.

-And so now, instead of having to root around for libraries, I can just write programs that read and write to files.
-Like all of them do, and have done for decades.

 # Usage